 So our Rescue Program is called “Special Ops”.

-Special Ops is broken down into 3 different types of operations: Community Outreach, Surveillance and Mobile Ops Teams.
-Special Ops is the coordinated response to rescue, intervene or intercept a minor victim or a self-identified trafficking victim comprised of few Community Outreach members, Mobile Ops team members and necessary government Agencies.
+Special Ops is broken down into 3 different types of operations: Community Outreach, Surveillance, and Mobile Ops Teams.
+Special Ops is the coordinated response to rescue, intervene or intercept a minor victim or a self-identified trafficking victim comprised of a few Community Outreach members, Mobile Ops team members, and necessary government Agencies.

-Surveillance teams help the community outreach teams locate the service location, security, look out for suspicious activity, investigate and gather Intel on traffickers and liaise with law enforcement agencies.
+- Surveillance teams help the community outreach teams locate the service location, provide security, look out for suspicious activity, investigate and gather Intel on traffickers, and liaise with law enforcement agencies.

-Special consideration will be given to very few but if you are interested in being trained and joining one of our Special Ops Teams or to join on of our community outreach teams please email us at [email protected].
+Special consideration will be given to very few but if you are interested in being trained and joining one of our Special Ops Teams or to join one of our community outreach teams please email us at [email protected].